BuckeyeSoftware/rex/doc/CORE.md

   * `force_inline` Used to force a function to inline.
   * `format` Used to indicate function takes format string-literal.
   * `likely` To mark a branch as likely happening for better scheduling.
-  * `may_alias` Disable alias-analysis to aovid strict-aliasing optimizations from breaking code that requires undefined behavior.
+  * `may_alias` Disable alias-analysis to avoid strict-aliasing optimizations from breaking code that requires undefined behavior.
   * `no_inline` Used to force a function to __not__ inline.
-  * `restrict` Indicate that local variables to a function do not overlap in memory to avoid spills and loads.
+  * `restrict` Indicate that local variables to a function do not overlap in memory to avoid redundant spills and loads.
   * `thread` Thread sanitizer annotations.
   * `unlikely` To mark a branch as being unlikely for better scheduling.
   * `unreachable` To mark an area of code as being unreachable.